iZeaoGamer/Sell-Latest/README.md

 # SELLHAND
 ### Originally created by @Muqsit.
-Fixed for PocketMine-MP 1.2 by @JackMD.
+Fixed for PocketMine-MP 1.2 by @JackMD, and partley by VMPE Development Team
 #### An essential plugin for all Faction and Prison based servers.
 ##### How to use?
 - Make sure you have the popular ```EconomyAPI``` plugin by onebone installed.
 - Download the plugin.
-Phar can be found [here](https://poggit.pmmp.io/ci/JackMD/Sell).
+Phar can be found [here](https://poggit.pmmp.io/ci/ZPlayzMCPE/Sell).
 - Start the server.
 - Stop the server.
 - Go to plugins -> Sell and open the ```sell.yml``` file.